flibber-hk/HollowKnight.MylaFlower/README.md

 To provide a translation, simply make a copy of the file [here](https://github.com/flibber-hk/HollowKnight.MylaFlower/tree/main/MylaFlower/Resources/lang/EN.json) with the right name and text translated.
+Each key can have either a single string, or a list of options (one will be chosen randomly each time).

 The file can be placed in the same directory as the mod, or sent to me (e.g. make a pull request) to add it to the download.